Is pet insurance worth it?

 Self- insure

 Self-insurance is the process of putting away a set amount of money each month to cover the cost of vet bills should they arise.
 The problem with self-insurance is you may not be able to save enough money to cover the cost of the veterinary bill.
-For example, if you put away £30 a month for a period of 12 months and your pet suffered an accident which resulted in a veterinary bill costing £863 (as shown in the following table as the cost of gastroenteritis for a medium-sized dog) then you would have only managed to save £360 towards the cost of the veterinary fees.
+For example, if you put away £30 a month for a period of 12 months and your cat developed an abscess, this could result in a veterinary bill of £484 (as shown in the vet fees tables above) which would be more than the £360 you had managed to save.
+If you take into account the excess you would have to pay towards the claim, in this instance you may break even.
+However if you had a medium sized dog who was experiencing vomiting and diarrhoea, it could cost you £878 to treat (as shown in the vet fees tables above) which would mean a much larger shortfall between what you had saved and any excess.

 Charities